fluhus/godoc-tricks/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/fluhus/godoc-tricks.svg)](https://pkg.go.dev/github.com/fluhus/godoc-tricks)

-This tutorial deals with tricks for making your godoc organized and neat.
-This is a compilation of tricks I've collected and couldn't find a comprehensive guide for.
+This is a guide on the features of GoDoc, to help everyone make the most out of this feature of Go.